sifank/NexDome_Beaver/README.md

 is to install libindi-dev package from the PPA.
 If you cannot use the PPA you need to install libindi-dev from your distribution or compile the indi libraries yourself using instructions from the INDI website.
-To compile the driver you will need also: cmake, libindi-dev, and git (maybe more ...)
+To compile the driver you will need also: cmake, libindi-dev, and git (maybe more, do let me what other dependencies you find - I'll update the list)

 Installation
 ============